Japan, S Korean envoys, execs discuss ways to cool tensions

 TOKYO (AP) — Officials and business leaders from Japan and South Korea met in Tokyo on Friday seeking to cool a flare-up in tensions between the two U.S. allies.

-The head of Japan’s powerful Keidanren business group, Hiroaki Nakanishi, said that businesses could help bridge the differences that have taken relations to their worst in decades.
+The head of Japan’s powerful Keidanren business group, Hiroaki Nakanishi, said that businesses could help bridge differences that have taken relations to their worst in decades.

 “Although the relationship between Korea and Japan is politically in a severe situation, we have a history of overcoming situations through sharing wisdom,” Nakanishi said.